How To Delete All Documents in Google Docs

 One feature of Google Drive is that revisions of your documents are saved automatically without needing you to do anything.
 To see the revisions list, you can press ALT+CTRL+G at the same time.
 Though this feature is incredibly useful if you ever plan to revert to a previous version of a document or just want to review the changes made, you may not want other prying eyes to see it.

 By default, after 30 days all revision history will delete itself automatically.
 However, this may be too long a wait for some.
 The only option left is to force Google Drive into completely deleting the revision history immediately and to do so requires that you make a copy of that document.

 What you’ll need to do is:

-- Login to Google Drive and right-click the document whose revision history you want deleted.
+- Login to Google Drive and right-click the document whose revision history you want to be deleted.

 - Choose ‘Make a Copy’ from the menu pop-up.